 - Sick children get very tired and need plenty of rest.
 Encourage your child to doze off when they need to, perhaps with a story read by you or as an audio book.

 Never fall asleep with a sick baby on the sofa with you, even if you're both exhausted.
 This increases the chances of cot death.

-Seriously consider isolating your child from other children and susceptible adults to prevent a spread of illness.
-All illness is not innocent and can cause serious complications in susceptible people.
-This means keeping the child away from school or care.
+If your child has an infectious illness, isolate your child from other children and susceptible adults to prevent a spread of illness.
+All illness can cause serious complications in susceptible people.
+This means keeping the child away from school or child care.

 Your doctor can give you advice on how to treat your child's illness.

 Looking after a sick child, even for a couple of days, is exhausting.
 Make things as easy for yourself as you can.
 Get rest and sleep when you can, and try to get somebody else to take over every now and then to give you a break.

 You may also want to take advantage of services like online delivery from supermarkets if you are unable to get out of the house.

 Seek medical advice immediately if your child has a fever and one or more of the following:

 - seems very sick